Sandara Park: Endorsements and promotions

 In 2013, Sandara became the new makeup model for Clio, a well-established makeup company founded in 1993.
 Immediately after, sites recorded increased sales and her 'bloody series' makeup became a top-seller.
 The following year, the company's mascara, Salon de Cara, was launched with Park as its model and sold out 130,000 units of its initial stock nationwide in three weeks.
 The mascara went on to sell a record-breaking 300,000 units in the months following.
 A fan-signing event was held on November 14 as a thank-you to the buyers.
 Clio then closed the year with four awards, three of which were modeled by Park.

 In 2015, Park joined the likes of supermodels Cara Delevingne, Sean O'Pry, and fashion model/TV personality Kendall Jenner as Penshoppe's ambassador.
 The following year, Park and G-Dragon were chosen as exclusive models for the cosmetic brand Moonshot, launched previously by YG Plus in 2014, a subsidiary company of YG Entertainment.
 Days after launching products released in their namesake, the product was sold out and required immediate restocking.
 A representative of Moonshot noted that it was the first time their products left stores at such a high rate and that the overall reservations had gone up substantially.
-In June, Park became the new endorser for American shampoo brand Head & Shoulders.
+In June 2016, Park became the new endorser for American shampoo brand Head & Shoulders.
+She became a Korea-Philippines Friendship Ambassador in 2017, and a Community Chest of Korea Public Relations Ambassador in 2023.

 Aside from her solo endorsements, Park has endorsed Adidas, 11st, Intel, Baskin Robbins, Italian sports brand Fila, Samsung, Yamaha, Bean Pole, and Nintendo Wii with her group.

 Philanthropy

 Park regularly volunteers for label-mate Sean's annual briquette charity event every New Year's Eve.
 In November 2013, Dara and her brother lent their support for the campaign effort "WEGENERATION" to help the devastated survivors of Super Typhoon Yolanda.
 Having long considered the Philippines their second home after spending their childhood there, the Park siblings responded to the desperate situation by collaborating with both "WEGENERATION" and charity organization "World Share" to launch an online emergency aid fundraising system.
 By January, they raised 3 million won (₱116,721) for survivors.

 In 2016, she provided her services to Purme Foundation Children's Rehabilitation Hospital, donating gifts given to her by fans over the years to the children.
 In October 2020, Park donated 30,000 face masks to Korea Children's Incurable Disease Association, WE START, and the Korea Pediatric Cancer Foundation.
-The masks were given to children suffering from leukemia and pediatric cancer to protect themselves from COVID-19.
+The masks were given to children with cancer to protect themselves from COVID-19.